ndelafuente/TijuanaSeniorCapstone/README.md

 # This is the Tijuana River Watershed Monitoring Project

-[This](https://www.valentinog.com/blog/drf/#django-and-react-together) is the tutorial by Valentino that I used to initialize the project.
+I used [this tutorial by Valentino](https://www.valentinog.com/blog/drf/#django-and-react-together) to initialize the project.

 ### Requirements